ishmandoo/ishmandoo.github.io/_posts/2025-04-01-batting-order.md

 Pretty big effect.
 Replacing Judge with another Gleyber brings the 2024 Yankees from 5.4 to 4.7 runs per game.
 Incidentally, if you multiply this per-game difference by the number of games Judge played, subtract the total difference from the Yankees' 2024 total runs scored, and plug into a [Pythagorean win-loss](https://en.wikipedia.org/wiki/Pythagorean_expectation) formula, you get a value of about 10 Wins Above Gleyber or 11.7 Wins Above Replacement.
+This is pretty close to his 2024 fWAR of 11.2.
 Nice to see different methods agree.

 # The results

 Now let's get to batting order.
-Here's what happens if we do something pretty extreme and slide Judge from 3rd in the linup, where he typically hit in 2024, all the way down to 9th.
+Here's what happens if we do something pretty extreme and slide Judge from 3rd in the lineup, where he typically hit in 2024, all the way down to 9th.

 ![](/assets/img/2025/run_dist_judge_9.png){: .center}